Project Overview

 NCAC Task Force Leadership

-Anja Sheppard is a PhD candidate at the University of Michigan where she is investigating robotic perception for space exploration.
+Anja Sheppard is a PhD candidate at the University of Michigan where she is researching robot perception for space exploration.
 She is a National Science Foundation Graduate Fellow and a Draper Scholar, and she holds a B.S. in Computer Science from the University of Texas at Dallas.
-Anja also currently works for the Mars 2020 Perseverance operations team on the Mars Environmental Dynamics Analyzer (MEDA) instrument.
+Anja has previously worked for the Mars 2020 Perseverance operations team on the Mars Environmental Dynamics Analyzer (MEDA) instrument.
 She has contributed to research at NASA’s Johnson Space Center and the Bristol Robotics Laboratory.
-Anja is very passionate about encouraging an ethical approach to space exploration by bridging the gap between policy and ethics to space technology.
+Anja is very passionate about encouraging an ethical approach to space exploration by bridging the gap between policy and space technology.

 Policy Lead - Shreya Srivathsan